Nithin38r/Project-Chronix/README.md

 3. Thresholds and patterns are analyzed
 4. Alerts are triggered when abnormal values are detected
 5. Provides early indication of potential risk
+6.Most important it uses ml and compares it with prevoius data and give more accurate data
 ---

 ##  Outcome